jgoriasilva/AWS_DeepRacer/experiments/FM-FT-Speed-Progress-Steps/FM-FT-Speed-Progress-Steps.md

-# Follow middle fine-tuning speed and progress
+# Follow middle fine-tuning speed, progress and steps

 For this model, I cloned the FM-FT-Continuous model and fine-tuned it using a reward on being faster and obtaining more progress.